riboviz/workflows/README.md

 Mike Jackson, EPCC, The University of Edinburgh, March 2020

-## About
+## About this repository

-Options for reimplementing the [RiboViz](https://github.com/riboviz/riboviz) workflow, `riboviz.tools.prep_riboviz`, using workflow technologies popular within the bioinformatics community.
+This repository contains some notes made by the author while exploring options for reimplementing the [RiboViz](https://github.com/riboviz/riboviz) workflow, `riboviz.tools.prep_riboviz`, using workflow technologies popular within the bioinformatics community.

+This repository also contains Snakemake, Nextflow and CWL workflows rapidly prototyped during thee explorations.

-Relates to issue Assess workflow language options ([riboviz#48](https://github.com/riboviz/riboviz/issues/48)).
+These notes relate to the RiboViz development ticket Assess workflow language options ([riboviz#48](https://github.com/riboviz/riboviz/issues/48)).

+**Important note:** The notes in this repository are just that, notes and, in many cases are highly-subjective.
+The prototype workflows unsupported and not designed for, or intended for, use by others.

+## Related papers and presentations

+Jackson M, Wallace E, Kavoussanakis K. Using rapid prototyping to choose a bioinformatics workflow management system/ bioRxiv 2020.08.04.236208; doi: [10.1101/2020.08.04.236208](https://doi.org/10.1101/2020.08.04.236208).

+[Choosing a workflow management system for RiboViz](https://github.com/riboviz/workflows/blob/gh-pages/RiboVizWorkflowsPresentation-20200429.html), 03 June 2020.
+Presentation for EPCC seminar.

+[Choosing a workflow management system for RiboViz](https://github.com/riboviz/workflows/blob/gh-pages/RiboVizWorkflowsPresentation-20200429.html), 29 April 2020.
+Presentation for RiboViz team plus guests.

 ## Workflow options